Passport Visa Blogs

-Passport Photo vs. Visa Photo: Introduction
+Passport Photo vs. Visa Photo: What Sets Them Apart?

 Specific Requirements and Guidelines

-These two sorts of photos have different specifications as well.
-The U.S. Department of State has established severe regulations for passport photos that must be followed in the country.
 These rules specify details like background color, size, and facial expression.
 By consistently following these rules, it is ensured that passport photos fulfill their intended function of providing speedy and trustworthy identification.

 However, the policies of the embassy or consulate of the nation you intend to visit apply to visa photos.
 While certain specifications might be in line with those for passport photos, others might be rather different.
-To avoid issues with your visa application, it's essential to read and follow the precise instructions provided by the embassy or consulate.

 Passport Photo

-Size: 2 x 2 inches (51 x 51 mm)
+• Size: 2 x 2 inches (51 x 51 mm)

-Background: Solid white
+• Background: Solid white

-Facial Expression: Neutral
+• Facial Expression: Neutral

-Head covering: No head coverings are permitted, except for religious purposes.
+• Head covering: No head coverings are permitted, except for religious purposes.

-Glasses: Glasses are not allowed
+• Glasses: Glasses are generally not allowed unless medically required

 Visa Photo

-Size: 35 x 45 mm
+• Size: 35 x 45 mm

-Background: Solid white or off-white
+• Background: Solid white or off-white

-Facial Expression: Neutral
+• Facial Expression: Neutral

-Head Cover: Head covering is not permitted except for religious purposes.
+• Head Cover: Head covering is not permitted except for religious purposes.

-Hair: Your hair should be neat and not in your face.
+• Hair: Your hair should be neat and not in your face.

-Grooming: Makeup is allowed, but it should be natural.
+• Grooming: Makeup is allowed, but it should be natural.

 Purpose and Usage